Why is arm action important in running?

 While the size of arm movements varies as running pace increases and decreases (in the same way that stride length varies), the key I find is to never let the arms go “passive“.
 Even at slow paces, keep the arms active as a part of the overall movement of running rather than letting them go passive – even if they are only just active!

 The following cues are will help you perfect your running arm swing:

-To avoid this, focus on driving the elbow “back and down” with each swing, while feeling for a lengthening sensation in the neck.
+To avoid this, focus on driving the elbow “back and down” with each arm swing, while feeling for a lengthening sensation in the neck.
 This should help you to avoid shrugging your shoulders as you run.

 Equally, many runners make tight fists as they run, or hold their hands stiff.
-Either of these options create unwanted tension in the arm.
+Either of these options will create unwanted tension in the arm.
 To encourage a relaxed, efficient arm swing, try to hold the hand gently closed with the thumb and side of the bent forefinger pressed lightly together.

 If you found this info useful, you may also want to watch this video about Efficient Running Arm Swing Techniques.

 Here’s a video from the guys at The Run Experience, with a selection of running arm swing exercises.
 Practice these drills regularly to perfect your upper body action as part of a more efficient running form.